Azure/azure-devops-cli-extension/README.md

 > Azure DevOps extension is currently in preview but we encourage you to give it a try and provide feedback (or contribute).
 With the release of Azure DevOps extension, we will be retiring the preview version of VSTS CLI.
-The Azure DevOps extension has functional parity with the VSTS CLI and we aim to depreciate the preview version of VSTS CLI by April, 2019.
+The Azure DevOps extension has functional parity with the VSTS CLI and we aim to deprecate the preview version of VSTS CLI by April, 2019.

 # Installation